-WRC-15 agenda item 1.9.1: Documents 4A/54 (Liaison statement from WP 5C), 61 (Annex 22) (work plan)
+4A/242 Annex 28 - Working document - Draft CPM text for WRC-15 Agenda item 1.9.1

+4A/242 Annex 27- Working document - Work plan for WRC-15 Agenda item 1.9.1

+4A/242 Annex 08 - Working document towards a preliminary draft new Report ITU-R S.[FSS 7/8 GHz COMPATIBILITY] - Compatibility studies between the fixed-satellite service and the terrestrial and other space services in the frequency bands 7 150-7 250 MHz (space-to-Earth) and 8 400-8 500 MHz (Earth-to-space)

+7B/154 Annex 17 - Working document towards a preliminary draft new Report ITU-R SA.[1.9.1VS1.11-7GHz] - Sharing between the potential EESS (Earth-to-space) and FSS allocations in the 7-8 GHz range

 Actions to be taken

-5.1 Analyse the potential the potential for sharing between the FSS (s-E) and the EESS (E-s) considering WRC15 AI 1.11 proposal for an allocation to the EESS (E-s) in the 7-8 GHz range.

-5.1 Invite the space agencies to provide the technical characteristics for SRS critical phases.

-5.2 Russian Federation is invited to provide the SOS characteristics.

-5.2 In order to facilitate the technical studies and in support of ITU-R studies, WP4A sent liaison statements to WP5A, 5B, 5C, and 7B in order to obtain the corresponding technical characteristics (power, antenna gain) as well as the FSS characteristics and the degree of deployment (density of systems per km2 per country, region and/or any other adequate representative figure) of the corresponding services in the corresponding frequency bands.
+5.3 In order to facilitate the technical studies and in support of ITU-R studies, WP4A sent liaison statements to WP5A, 5B, 5C, and 7B in order to obtain the corresponding technical characteristics (power, antenna gain) as well as the FSS characteristics and the degree of deployment (density of systems per km2 per country, region and/or any other adequate representative figure) of the corresponding services in the corresponding frequency bands.
 Administrations are kindly requested to provide the corresponding characteristics.

-Regarding 1.9.1, CEPT also proposes to:

 Study uplinks at 8GHz

-Study FSS protection distance needs of 8GHz Fixed and Mobile services,
+Study FSS protection distance needs of 8 GHz Fixed and Mobile Services.

-Study FSS distance to protect SRS Earth stations

 Study downlinks at 7GHz

-[Study and confirm compatibility of FSS to with Space Research Service.]

-Study compatibility of FSS with Space Operation Service in Russian Federation.

-Study compatibility of FSS with EESS (passive).

-Study and confirm compatibility of FSS to FS and MS.
+Study and confirm compatibility of FSS with Fixed and Mobile Services.

-Study and confirm on compatibility of FS to SRS.
+To check the SRS antenna pattern used in the ESA studies for SMART-1 simulation and Deep space missions.

+Note:

 Relevant information from outside CEPT